nyx-space/hifitime/README.md

 # Changelog

 ## 3.0.0
 + Backend rewritten from TwoFloat to a struct of the centuries in `i16` and nanoseconds in `u64`.
 Thanks to @pwnorbitals for proposing the idea in #107 and writing the proof of concept.
+This leads to at least a 2x speed up in most calculations, cf. [this comment](https://github.com/nyx-space/hifitime/pull/107#issuecomment-1040702004).
 + Fix GPS epoch, and addition of a helper functions in `Epoch` by @cjordan

 ## 2.2.3